Blockchain and Energy Industry: what is ahead?

 Power utilities can trade using blockchain, and Wien Energie is in the lead

-Wien Energie, an Austrian power utility was recently holding a pilot of a.
+Wien Energie, an Austrian power utility was recently holding a pilot of a blockchain tool for enabling the trade of gas with two other utilities.
 Based on the Interbit trading platform from a Canadian startup BTL, this system proved useful for trading gas between three large energy-generating utilities.
 As Wien Energie is the Austria’s largest energy provider, they constantly seek to improve their leading position and secure their bottom line by providing more sophisticated services to their customers while reducing operational expenses.
 The use of smart contracts allows them to have a fraud-proof and transparent ledger of transactions.

 Smarter power grid control is essential for ongoing energy trade validation

 Grid Singularity, a Vienna-located startup, is actively testing its project for monitoring the grid state and trade power amongst the power-generating facilities and the consumers with the help of blockchain.
 Through the development of a decentralized energy data exchange tool, the company aims to provide all market players with access to interoperable, valid and protected data describing the power market stance real-time.
 This will underpin the efficiency and reliability of the future investor’s decisions, as well as allow easy access to the data on electricity production and consumption.